AkshDesai04/SummerInternship2024_D23IT159/README.md

 - Meeting Mins Project Kickoff
   - Discussed the project requirements and initial setup for Meeting Mins.
   - Started working on the meeting scheduling feature.

+  -
+### 18th June 2024
+- Day 2: Meeting Mins Development
+  - Implemented the scheduling and calendar integration.
+  - Developed the notification system for meeting reminders.